sambeau/tortoise-vs-hare/README.md

 | tortoise wins | 459,314 | 45% |
 | draws         |  79,151 |  7% |

+A tiny edge for the hare, but still way less than the possibility of a draw.
+Close enough for me!

     spaces: 79 fly-speed: 2
     sims: 1000000
     t: 459314 h: 461535 d: 79151